una/personal-goals/happy-moments/happy-moments.md

 05/07/2015
 ---
-I made a Yeoman generator in my spare time Tuesday for static Express Bluemix apps and it really impressed my teammates :) I got awesome feedback!
+I made a Yeoman generator in my spare time Tuesday for static Express Bluemix apps and my teammates loved it :) I got awesome feedback!

 05/08/2015
 ---
 I snuck up to the top floor (34) of the brand new J.W.
-Marriott to see the views of Austin at 3 AM tonight with a new friend.
+Marriott to see the views of Austin at 3 AM tonight with someone :P

 05/09/2015
 ---